jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 };
 }
 ```
+All these constructors must take a std::allocator_arg_t tag parameter to differentiate them from the others, the non-allocator-forwarding ones.
+The second parameter is always the instance of the allocator itself alloc and the rest are the parameters you would find in their non-allocator-forwarding equivalents.
+As I just implied, you must have exactly the same amount of allocator-forwarding constructors as you have normal ones!
+You must be able to do all operations with or without involving allocators.

+As soon as we have an alloc we can send it deep down to the Schrodinger pair.
+The Schrodinger pair must then construct its mutable std::pair variant taking that allocator in consideration:
-This express that for any `node` and any `Allocator`, an instance of `node` can receive an instance of `allocator` to forward it deep down.
+This expresses that for any `node` and any `Allocator`, an instance of `node` can receive an instance of `allocator` to forward it deep down.
 By which mean the instance of `node` will receive that instance `allocator`?
 With some special constructors:

 ```c++